-Special education services are available for school-age children in kindergarten through the age of 21, including specialized instruction and services to assist children in the education environment.
-Contact your local public school if you have a school age student that you suspect may have a disability.
+Special education services are available for school-aged children in kindergarten through the age of 21, including specialized instruction and services to assist students in the education environment.
+Contact your local public school if you have a school aged student that you suspect may have a disability.